 Take Back Your Birth

-If you care too much to stay silent, this eBook is for you to share: essays to inform and inspire women for healthy births in an unhealthy maternity care system.
+If you care too much to stay silent, this eBook is for you to share: essays to inform and inspire women for healthier, more joyful births.

 Variation in State Rates of Cesarean